Noah's Ark: Composition

-Genesis flood narrative

-The Genesis flood narrative closely parallels the story of the creation: a cycle of creation, un-creation, and re-creation, in which the Ark plays a pivotal role.
-The universe as conceived by the ancient Hebrews comprised a flat, disk-shaped Earth with the heavens above and Sheol, the underworld of the dead, below.
-These three were surrounded by a watery "ocean" of chaos, protected by the firmament, a transparent but solid dome resting on the mountains that ringed the earth.
-Noah's three-deck Ark represents this three-level Hebrew cosmos in miniature: heavens, earth, and waters beneath.
-In Genesis 1, God created the three-level world as a space in the midst of the waters for humanity; in Genesis 6–8, God refloods that space, saving only Noah, his family, and the animals in the Ark.

 Religious views

 Rabbinic Judaism

 The Talmudic tractates Sanhedrin, Avodah Zarah, and Zevahim relate that, while Noah was building the Ark, he attempted to warn his neighbors of the coming deluge, but was ignored or mocked.
 God placed lions and other ferocious animals to protect Noah and his family from the wicked who tried to keep them from the Ark.
 According to one Midrash, it was God, or the angels, who gathered the animals and their food to the Ark.
 As no need existed to distinguish between clean and unclean animals before this time, the clean animals made themselves known by kneeling before Noah as they entered the Ark.
 A differing opinion is that the Ark itself distinguished clean animals from unclean, admitting seven pairs each of the former and one pair each of the latter.

 According to Sanhedrin 108b, Noah was engaged both day and night in feeding and caring for the animals, and did not sleep for the entire year aboard the Ark.
 The animals were the best of their kind and behaved with utmost goodness.
 They did not procreate, so the number of creatures that disembarked was exactly equal to the number that embarked.
 The raven created problems, refusing to leave the Ark when Noah sent it forth, and accusing the patriarch of wishing to destroy its race, but as the commentators pointed out, God wished to save the raven, for its descendants were destined to feed the prophet Elijah.

-According to one tradition, refuse was stored on the lowest of the Ark's three decks, humans and clean beasts on the second, and the unclean animals and birds on the top; a differing interpretation described the refuse as being stored on the topmost deck, from where it was shoveled into the sea through a trapdoor.
+According to one tradition, refuse was stored on the lowest of the Ark's three decks, humans and clean beasts on the second, and the unclean animals and birds on the top.
+A differing interpretation described the refuse as being stored on the topmost deck, from where it was shoveled into the sea through a trapdoor.
 Precious stones, as bright as the noon sun, provided light, and God ensured the food remained fresh.
-In an unorthodox interpretation, the 12th-century Jewish commentator Abraham ibn Ezra interpreted the ark as a vessel that remained under water for 40 days, after which it floated to the surface.
+In an unorthodox interpretation, the 12th-century Jewish commentator Abraham ibn Ezra interpreted the ark as a vessel that remained underwater for 40 days, after which it floated to the surface.